Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 * **Scenario B: Path Disconnection (Zero Records & Bounded Precision)**
   When an ontology suffers from structural gaps or disjoint schema paths where the multi-hop chain fails to bridge to the target node (`Country` -> `GovernanceAndPolicy` -> missing direct content-blocking links), the traversal breaks.
 This results in zero records returned by the closed-world Neo4j database.
 However, the AI's free-text synthesis demonstrates robust contextual understanding by pivoting to available platform-level directives present in the knowledge graph (e.g., `EU_AVMSD_Policy`) rather than hallucinating fictitious banned content items.

-* **Scenario A: Successful Multi-Hop Traversal (Deterministic Match)**
-  When an ontology is precisely structured, queries execute continuous multi-hop traversals across interconnected nodes (A -> B -> C -> D).
-In Gemini's model, this is demonstrated through its four-node path:
-  `Geographic_Region` -> `State_Censorship` -> `Content_Item` -> `Media_Platform`
-  Neo4j successfully traverses this explicit path, yielding exact, deterministic records with zero deviation that align seamlessly with the AI's semantic free-text synthesis.

-* **Scenario B: Path Disconnection (Zero Records & Bounded Precision)**
-  When an ontology suffers from structural gaps or disjoint schema paths where the multi-hop chain fails to bridge to the target node, the traversal breaks.
-For instance, in Perplexity's regulatory query, the attempt to link countries, policies, and restricted content failed because the continuous path was disconnected (`Country` -> `GovernanceAndPolicy` -> missing direct content-blocking links).
-This results in zero records returned by the closed-world Neo4j database.
-However, the AI's free-text synthesis demonstrates robust contextual understanding by pivoting to available platform-level directives present in the knowledge graph (e.g., `EU_AVMSD_Policy`) rather than hallucinating fictitious banned content items.
 ---

 ## 🌍 Wikidata SPARQL Benchmarking